WHETHER YOU ARE A GRADUATE OR A NEW CANDIDATE: APPLICATIONS ARE NOW ACCEPTED AT ALL TIMES, AND ONLINE TRAININGS ARE AVAILABLE ALL ACROSS CANADA!

 Core Leadership Training seeks to answer the question: “Who am I as a Leader?”

-This first very important module can now be taken in-person (21-24 hours over 3 and half intensive days) or online (16 hours over a 3 week period).
+This first very important module can now be taken in-person (21-24 hours over three and a half intensive days) or online (13-14 hours over a three-week period).

 The three main goals of the training are: